abhaygupta3902/NucleusTeq_Training/README.md

 1) did programs of File IO - FileInputStream ,FileOutputStream,FileReader ,FileWriter
 2) Employee Management System -- added method to add employee and read employee

+16-03-23 ---->

+1) created a separate class EmployeeServices that contains all the employee service methods
+2) added employee instances salary and post
+3) added method to create new file and get all employee details